florentx/fiole/docs/template.rst

         pass

-It tries to import an optimized version of html escape from the `Webext`_ package and assign it to the ``escape`` global variable, which is aliased as ``e`` filter.
+It tries to import an optimized version of html escape from the `Webext`_ package and assigns it to the ``escape`` global variable, which is aliased as ``e`` filter.
 The built-in ``escape`` is pure Python.

 An example which demonstrates the standard ``|e`` filter::